DEFINING NEW WINE (AND EMBRACING ADULTHOOD)

 FOR YOUR CHILDREN’S CHILDREN’S CHILDREN

 It follows then, that wine-making must be ongoing.
 There must always be a new batch of wine on the horizon.
 (Think Great Awakening.)
-The Feast of Tabernacles, in the autumn of the year, was an annual time of harvesting the fall grapes.
+The Feast of Tabernacles, which we just completed, was an annual time of harvesting the fall grapes.
 It was a time of great joy.
 All of these facts are clues.

 The Pharisees and Sadducees represented the old wine that had degenerated into sour vinegar.
 Those guys could not get any more sour.